FelixWither/m1-multimc-hack/README.md

 The files `lwjglfat.jar` and all libraries in the `lwjglnatives` folder were compiled by Tanmay from the source available at https://www.lwjgl.org/source and are subject to its [BSD-style license terms](https://github.com/LWJGL/lwjgl3/blob/master/LICENSE.md).

 The `mcwrap.py` script was written by Yusef Napora, and is public domain.
 Please feel free to fork and improve, but expect PRs & issues, etc to be routed to the Sirius Cybernetics Corporation, Complaints Division.
 [Share and Enjoy!](https://hitchhikers.fandom.com/wiki/Share_and_Enjoy)

+The `mcwrap-hmcl.py` script was improved upon origin file `mcwrap.py`, which was written by Yusef Napora.
+FelixWither changed the method of 'Checking LWJGL version' to adapt the structure of config file created by HMCL.